dithyrambs/RetroPixelCameraController/README.md

 <figure data-orig-height="46" data-orig-width="920"><img data-img-key="584" data-orig-height="46" data-orig-width="920" src="https://78.media.tumblr.com/b60cf457b4940111147295a263bd6b8b/tumblr_inline_p84q2ycUaZ1sph69g_540.png" /></figure>

-<p>And that about wraps this up.
-Thanks for reading, and feel free to use&nbsp;<a href="https://github.com/dithyrambs/RetroPixelCameraController">RetroPixelCameraController&nbsp;</a>in your Unity project.&nbsp;&nbsp;</p>

-<p>In the next episode in this series I&rsquo;ll finally go over my alternate solution for Unity 2D collisions and player movement, so stay tuned!</p>

 <p>Special thanks to Luis Zuno (<a href="https://twitter.com/ansimuz">@ansimuz</a>) for his adorably rad pixel art&nbsp;(CC-BY-3.0 License&nbsp;<a href="http://creativecommons.org/licenses/by/3.0/">http://creativecommons.org/licenses/by/3.0/</a>).
 You can find all of this art and more at&nbsp;<a href="http://pixelgameart.org/web/">http://pixelgameart.org/</a></p>

 Original post: